 Adam Peditto is a Film Club Member whose work was recently featured in our Member Show Seasonal Reflections: Winter.
-His technique of creating double exposures is very engaging and mesmerizing so we decided to interview him about his process and to get to know him a bit better.
+His technique in creating double exposures is very engaging and mesmerizing so this week we decided to interview him about his process and to get to know him a bit better.
+Scroll down to read our conversation and see his photographs.

 PL: What got you interested in film photography?